Raphael-Boichot/Mitsubishi-M64282FP-dashcam/SD/README.md

 - **focusPeaking:** 0 = normal mode, 1 = [focus peaking](https://en.wikipedia.org/wiki/Focus_peaking) activated;
 - **focuspeakingThreshold:** threshold for focus peaking.
 The lower the value, the more pixels indicates good focusing (values 0..255).
 - **M64283FPsensor:** 0 = normal mode, 1 = special strategy to handle the unobtainium M64283FP sensor.
 It is advised to deactivate gameboycameraMode when using this mode to swicth to a single register strategy.
+- **slitscanMode:** 0 = regular camera in point and shoot mode, 1 = slit scan mode instead of point and shoot.
+Slit scan mode deactivates auto-exposure, freezes display and any feature not dedicated to spiting data to the SD as fast as possible.
+The yellow vertical bar indicates the space recording line.
+Images are limited to 128x65536 pixels.

 ## Convert images to movie, script made by [HerrZatacke](https://github.com/HerrZatacke)